badguy99/octoblock/README.md

 Look aheads provide a HA sensor that will be set to true if the price will go below or above (depending upon operation setting) a specified point, x, within the next `duration_ahead` hours, up to the maximum look ahead that Octopus Energy provide price data for.

-Setting `operation` to `above` or `below` and `and_equal` to `True` or `False` in the yaml file give different functions; namely: greater than, less than, greater than & equal, and lessthan and equal.
+Setting `operation` to `above` or `below` and `and_equal` to `True` or `False` in the yaml file give different functions; namely: greater than, less than, greater than & equal, and less than and equal.
 Such that it should be possible to set up required trigger points looking at prices in the future for automations.

 ### Home Assistant Automation